Francesco149/better-tdesktop/README.md

 out/Telegram
 ```

+If you want to install better-tdesktop system-wide or you are a package maintainer,
+use the install.sh script as a reference or run it directly.

 # Font override
 After starting Telegram once, ```~/.config/TelegramDesktop/TelegramDesktop.conf```
 should be created.
 Edit it with your desired fonts, or leave the values empty for